I-Am-Nicholas/rudeymental/README.md

 - If you already have PostgreSQL installed, you only need to go straight to 'Final Part 2)' for this section:

-...if you don't have PostgreSQL installed, continue on here in the rudeymental directory:
+- If you don't have PostgreSQL installed, continue on here in the rudeymental directory:

 $chmod 755 postgres-install.sh